 International product prices peaked in March/April 2008.
 Since then to late 2009 prices decreased sharply.
 Prices recovered during 2009 and 2010.
 Prices decreased from mid-2011 to mid-2012.
 Since then prices have recovered and have reached new record levels in March 2013 due to devaluation of the Rand.
-High volatility is still present in the market.
+Prices decreased slightly to end 2013 and increased since.
+High volatility remains.

-Figure 24: International FOB dairy product prices, rand/tonne, Jan 2007 - September 2013
+Figure 24: International FOB dairy product prices, rand/tonne, Jan 2007 - March 2014